In This Article

 What Jewelry Material Is Used for a Snug Piercing?

-- Titanium: Titanium is not only a common and universal choice for piercings; it’s also what Pepper recommends.
+- Titanium: Titanium is not only a common and universal choice for piercings; it’s also what Nicky recommends.
 Considering it doesn’t contain any nickel or other allergens, titanium is the least likely to cause irritation for anyone—from the most rough skinned to the sensitive.
 Titanium seems to only have upsides, considering it’s also lightweight, aesthetically pleasing, and doesn’t corrode.

 - Gold: Gold jewelry encapsulates yellow, rose, and white gold and is a gorgeous style for anyone who prefers the look of gold to that of silver.
 The only caveat is that gold jewelry must be at least 14 karats or lower, as 18 karats or above will be too soft and could potentially harbor infection-causing bacteria.